Jobs Fill Your Pockets. Adventure Fills Your Soul. We Can Do Both!...Read more

 Despite being involved in the lifestyle for so many years, Workamper News acquired its first RV in early 2012 (a Class A gas motorhome).
 The Andersons and Duquettes went on a few different RV trips that year to visit some employers and meet up with Workampers - including a great adventure to Yellowstone National Park that resulted in the largest feature ever for the magazine!
 This really gave the family the RV-bug, and it wasn't long until Steve & Kathy Jo traded in the Class A gas for a larger Class A diesel, sold their sticks 'n bricks in one day, and became full-time RVers.
 Luke & Jody, not to be left behind, went the fifth wheel route and adopted a fifth wheel in the fall of 2013.
 They finally sold their house and became fulltimers in 2015.

 Workamper News, being more mobile, produced two educational Workamper events in Florida and California in 2013/14.
 They were also able to have a booth for the first time at the Tampa RV Show in 2014, and the Quartzsite RV Show and Hershey Show in 2015.
-Steve & Kathy Jo continue to travel throughout the year to help produce sessions of the RV Training Triad.
+Steve & Kathy Jo continued to travel to help produce sessions of the RV Training Triad until 2017 when they created a home-base for the the new National RV Training Academy in Athens, TX.

 In 2015, Luke and Jody worked with a web design company called Pleth out of Batesville, Arkansas to completely rebuild the front and backend systems that Workamper News uses.
-They worked together to createa new design for the website and to build an updated customer management system to keep track of the memberships, magazine subscriptions and advertising.
+They worked together to create a new design for the website and to build an updated customer management system to keep track of the memberships, magazine subscriptions and advertising.
 It was a huge undertaking and was an extreme amount of work, but the end result has been fantastic!
-You are now looking at the new Workamper.com and we know you will love it!
+You are now looking at the new Workamper.com!

 Workamper News Timeline